Aestering/ENGG1340-Group-14-Project-/README.md

   - Player.cpp and Player.h: Define player-specific data and functionalities, such as score tracking and snake management.
   - Bot.cpp and Bot.h: Govern the AI snake's behavior, providing a challenging adversary for the player.

 ### Non-standard libraries
+**ncurses Library Integration:** Utilizes the `ncurses` library to create a responsive and visually appealing terminal-based user interface, enabling intuitive game control and display without the need for a graphical environment.